Wittmaxi/ZENeural/README.md

 ```c++
 #include "pathToFile.h"
 ```
-If you want to add everything, use
+If you want to add everything contained by the library, use
 ```c++
 #include "pathtoIntegral.h/integral.h"
 ```